aequitas/concourse-http-api-resource/README.md

 # HTTP API Resource

-Concourse resource to allow interaction with (simple) HTTP API's.
+Concourse resource to allow interaction with (simple) HTTP (REST/JSON) API's.
+This resource is useful for API's which have simple one request interactions and will not be a one-size-fits-all solution.
+If your API is more complex [writing your own resource](http://concourse.ci/implementing-resources.html).

 https://hub.docker.com/r/aequitas/http-api-resource/